Wondering how to navigate your first wedding dress shopping appointment? We've got the lowdown

 What should I wear to my dress appointment?

-“Don’t wear fake tan – trying on dresses can make you hot and sticky,” emphasises Alychia.
-“We recommend you wear nude-coloured underwear and a good strapless bra.
-A lot of dresses do have built-in support, so don’t be alarmed if we ask you to take your bra off – trust that we’ll know what works best for you and that particular dress!”
+Many wedding dresses have built-in support, so don’t be alarmed if your stylist asks you to take your bra off (if you feel comfortable doing so) – trust that they know what works best for you and that particular dress.

 I'm worried about the size of my wedding dress.
 Is this an issue?